-- 1. DOC has a diverse mission that is accomplished via both in-house activities and through non-Federal organizations, using instruments reflecting a financial assistance award, procurement contract, or other type of agreement.
-These instruments are different in purpose and create different relationships between DOC and outside parties. - 2.
-The Federal Grant and Cooperative Agreement Act of 197731 U.S.C. §§ 6301-6308, (the Act) requires executive branch agencies to distinguish procurement relationships from financial assistance relationships with non-Federal entities and provides guidance on helping make these distinctions.
-The Act requires the use of procurement contracts for all agency acquisition activity and directs agencies to select the appropriate instrument for specific types of Federal financial assistance within the limits of the applicable legal authorities. - 3.
-This chapter summarizes and augments the guidance in the Act on distinguishing between situations in which a procurement contract, a grant, a, cooperative agreement, or other type of agreement may be the appropriate instrument.
+1. DOC has a diverse mission that is accomplished through both in-house activities and financial assistance given to non-Federal organizations, using instruments such as a grant, cooperative agreement, procurement contract, or other type of agreement, as appropriate.
+These instruments are different in purpose and create different relationships between DOC and outside parties.

+2. The Federal Grant and Cooperative Agreement Act of 197731 U.S.C. §§ 6301-6308, (the Act) requires executive branch agencies to distinguish procurement relationships from financial assistance relationships with non-Federal entities and provides guidance on helping make these distinctions.
+The Act requires the use of procurement contracts for all agency acquisition activity and directs agencies to select the appropriate instrument for specific types of Federal financial assistance within the limits of the applicable legal authorities.

+3. This chapter summarizes and augments the guidance in the Act on distinguishing between situations in which a procurement contract, a grant, a cooperative agreement, or other type of agreement may be the appropriate instrument.